 In two decades, this enduring restaurant has changed with the times and the neighborhood.
 Fork‘s menu is contemporary and smart, focusing on local products of the rich Delaware Valley farms.
 There is a quiet elegance to the dining room and is the perfect setting for a romantic meal.
 Attached to Fork is the bustling High Street on Market, an all-day casual restaurant serving breakfast, lunch and dinner as well as one of the best brunches in town.
 Both are known for fabulous in-house breads and baked goods.

 What they are saying: “….the little things—desserts and salads, fresh-baked goods including house-made macaroons, and excellent onion soup—stand out,” Fodors Review.

 Signature dishes: Any of the French classics such as steak frites, roast chicken or baked goods

 A jewel in the crown of the Starr Restaurant Group, Parc is located right on Rittenhouse Square.
 You might very well think you are in Paris if you people watch at a sidewalk table and linger over un café.
-Inside, the restaurant is appointed with imported design elements of a brasserie.
+OpenTable rated Parc one of the most scenic restaurants in the U.S. Inside, the restaurant is appointed with imported design elements of a brasserie.
 Its popularity makes for a boisterous crowd but despite being busy, the service remains some of the best in the city.
 Plus, it is conveniently open for breakfast, lunch, a midday pick me up, or dinner.